-It can take from 18 to 36 months to receive trademark registration, depending on the follow-up questions and issues asked by the Examining Attorney.
+It can take from 18 to 36 months to receive trademark registration, depending on the follow-up questions and issues the Examining Attorney asks.

 - Do I need a lawyer to register a trademark?

 It is possible to file a trademark application directly through the USPTO website.
-But, even the USPTO recommends hiring a trademark lawyer to help with the process.
+However, even the USPTO recommends hiring a trademark lawyer to help with the process.